-Did you know that a gray card has a second purpose, apart from setting white balance, gray cards in photography are helpful for setting exposure accurately.
-If you’re a natural light photographer, and you don’t already have a gray card, this will show you how necessary they are.
+Did you know that a photography gray card has a second purpose?
+Apart from setting white balance, gray cards in photography are helpful for setting exposure accurately.
+If you’re a natural light photographer, and you don’t already have a gray card, this’ll show you how necessary they are.

 Before I get into why you need a gray card, I’ll start by saying that it won’t break the bank.
-You can pay as little as $9.99 for this lightweight tool and it will improve your photography instantly.
+You can pay as little as $9.99 for this lightweight tool and it’ll improve your photography instantly.

-If you’re wondering what type of gray card is the best to get, keep on reading or scroll down, I’ll show you the one I use and recommend.
+If you’re wondering what type of gray card is the best one for portrait photography, keep on reading or scroll down, I’ll show you the one I use and recommend.

 PS: This post contains affiliate links.
-Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
+Buying something through one of the links won’t cost you anything extra, but I may get a small commission, which helps to keep the site running.

 Why use a gray card for metering exposure?

-If you’re photographing with natural light and using your camera’s reflective light meter, instead of a handheld incident light meter, a gray card is helpful for accurate exposure readings.
-It’s especially helpful when faced with difficult conditions, like:
+When photographing with natural light and using your camera’s reflective light meter, instead of a handheld incident light meter, a gray card is helpful for accurate exposure readings.

 - Photographing in snow, or on a sandy beach